Prize Book

 Dresden Exhibition Jr Ambassador Competition (previously the Dresden Exhibition Prince/Princess)

-Jr Ambassador will be awarded to the top person in the aged 9-13 with the most points earned in exhibits entered in the following sections:
+Jr Ambassador will be awarded to the top person aged 9-16 with the most points earned in exhibits entered in the following sections:

 *schedule may be subject to change. please see www.dresdenex.com for updates